 Some frontier research activities and methodologies may have ethical implications or may raise questions which will require sound ethical assessment in order to ensure that research supported by an ESHRE Research Grant respects the fundamental ethical principles.
 Upon submission of an extended proposal, the applicant will be asked to investigate potential ethical and legal issues and describe how these will be managed.
-Approval for the project from the ethics committee of the Host Institution(s) is obligatory for funding.
-Failure to show approval of the ethics committee at the start of the project (i.e. signing of the Grant Project Agreement), can result in postponement of payments or cancelation of the assignment of the Research Grant.
+Approval for the Project from the ethics committee of the Beneficiary and the Participation Institution(s) (if any) is obligatory for funding.
+Failure to show approval of the ethics committee at the start of the Project (i.e. signing of the Grant Project Agreement), can result in postponement of payments or cancelation of the assignment of the Research Grant.

-Ethical and legal issues and their appropriate management will be evaluated alongside the evaluation of the project.
+Ethical and legal issues and their appropriate management will be evaluated alongside the evaluation of the Project.